 Tour duration /basic package: 4 days /3 nights

 Aurora Borealis (or The Northern Lights) is one of the most spectacular phenomena on earth – and Iceland offers perfect landscapes to enjoy the winter night scenery.
 Our Northern Lights Special offers an incredible opportunity to combine hunting for the Northern Lights with a range of fantastic winter activities and excursions into the Icelandic nature.

 - Lake Þingvallavatn and the Thingvellir national park

 - Skogafoss waterfall

 - Views of glaciers

-* 1 Northern Lights evening guided tour from Reykjavik
+- 1 x Northern Lights evening guided tour from Reykjavik

-Upon arrival to Keflavik international airport transfer to Reykjavik city by flybus shuttle.
+Upon arrival in Keflavik international airport transfer to Reykjavik city by flybus shuttle.
 Check-in at the hotel where you stay for 3 nights.
 Free time until the evening.

 At 21:00 be ready for your evening adventure: the Northern Lights tour!
 We drive out into the countryside to escape the city lights.
 The guides will decide the tour destination on the travel day, taking into account the aurora forecast as well as cloud cover to maximize the chances of spotting the magical northern lights.
 Depending on best option our destination may be Þingvellir national park at Lake Þingvallavatn, Reykjanes peninsula with its lava fields or Borgarfjörður area.